hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 After a Geth<>Besu peerring test we found that sometimes we had "ENR request failed                       id=68f8eb309602c1a6 addr=3.16.90.60:30303      err=“RPC timeout”

 Besu does not respond to the ENR request.
-By investigating we found that sometimes ENR_REQUEST comes the PONG and so Besu ignores the request.
+By investigating we found that sometimes ENR_REQUEST comes before the PONG and so Besu ignores the request.

 This PR allows to cache the request if it arrives before the PONG to answer once the bond is done